 - Thoughts of self-harm or suicide

-Depression is particularly prevalent in jails due to the unique challenges incarcerated people face, including:
+Depression is prevalent in jails due to the unique challenges incarcerated people face, including:

 - Lack of Personal Freedom.
 The sudden loss of autonomy can be overwhelming for jailed people who must follow rules and schedules.
 This lack of control can intensify feelings of helplessness and despair.